freepn/fpnd/README_0.9.0-release-notes_DRAFT.rst

 * avahi-autoipd link-local conflicts with zerotier interfaces

+  - avahi-daemon.conf requires interface whitelisting to ignore vpn interfaces

-This is currently an open "watch item" issue (see `issue 39`_) for Linux hosts running the avahi autoipd daemon.
-Using autoipd is incompatible with both fpnd and ZeroTier (see the github issue for details) so you must disable the autoipd daemon before running fpnd.
+These are both open "watch items" (see `issue 39`_ and `issue 67`_) for Linux hosts running the avahi daemon.
+Using autoipd is incompatible with both fpnd and ZeroTier (see the first github issue for details) so you must disable the autoipd daemon before running fpnd.
+The second issue addresses the default avahi config listening on *all* the interfaces it finds and recommends options to address both issues.

 * missing kernel module(s) cause net script failures